Ed-XCF/redis-property/README.md

 # redis-property
 A decorator for caching properties in redis.
-Inspired from [cached-property](https://github.com/pydanny/cached-property)
+Inspired by [cached-property](https://github.com/pydanny/cached-property)

 ## Installation
 ```shell